esallychang/BIOF521_Spring2022/_episodes/04-Preparing_Mapping_RNASeq_Tutorial.md

 <img src="{{ page.root }}/fig/mouse_exp.png" alt="Fu et al. 2015 RNAseq sampling scheme">

-For this hands-on tutorial, we are going to focus on the **basal cell** samples.
+For this hands-on tutorial, we are going to focus on the **basal cell** samples, specifically the **pregnant vs. lactating** comparison.

 > ## Heads up: Results may vary!
 > It is possible that your results may be **slightly** different from the ones presented in this tutorial due to differing versions of tools, reference data, external databases, or because of stochastic processes in the algorithms.